-A Superb Old Bullroarer Orokolo Bay Papuan Gulf Area Papua New Guinea
+A Superb Old New Guinea Bullroarer Elema People Orokolo Bay Papuan Gulf Area Papua New Guinea

 Bullroarers are a type of musical instrument that when tied to a string a swung around and around quickly produce an otherworldly sound that is thought to be the voices of powerful ancestral spirits.
 They are used during important ceremonies inside the sacred men’s Ceremonial Houses where they are never seen by women or the uninitiated.